Thrilled and delighted to be with you, as is the case every day.

 Nothing.

-Obama is O413, and this may be O for 15 now, with these two cases, and some of those, and he's over 12 or over 13 last week with unanimous Supreme Court rulings against him.
+And some of those, and he's 0 for 12 or 0 for 13 last week with unanimous Supreme Court rulings against him.

 He has run up against the Constitution several times this past week and been rebuked by the court, whether unanimously or whether by five to four decisions.